Marks & Spencer: High-profile media campaigns

-M&S has run newspaper and/or magazine advertisements since the early 1950s, but the introduction of some famous stars including Twiggy and David Jason in TV ads helped raise the company's profile.
+M&S has run newspaper and/or magazine advertisements since the early 1950s, but the introduction of some famous stars including Twiggy and David Jason in television advertisements helped raise the company's profile.
 Twiggy first appeared in 1967, returning later in 1995 and 2005.
 Anne Grierson featured in advertisements during the late 1950s and most of the 1960s.
 In later years, Erin O'Connor, Myleene Klass, David Beckham, Antonio Banderas, Claudia Schiffer, Helena Christensen, Tatjana Patitz, Lisa Snowdon, Dannii Minogue, V V Brown, and Carmen Kass have featured in advertisements.
 John Sergeant, David Jason and Joanna Lumley have either appeared in or voiced over advertisements since 2008.

 Advertisements from the 2000s had the tag-line "This is not just food, this is M&S food" and featured slow motion, close-up footage of various food products, described in a sultry voice-over by Dervla Kirwan, to an enticing instrumental song — including Fleetwood Mac's "Albatross" as well as Santana's "Samba Pa Ti", Olly Murs' "Busy", Groove Armada's "At the River" or Spandau Ballet's "True".
 These advertisements were referred to by some sections of the media as food porn, with a number of other companies copying the idea, such as Aldi and, subsequently, Waitrose.

 The 2009 TV advertising campaign drew complaints, leading to national press coverage, regarding sexism.

 In 2010, it was confirmed that Dannii Minogue would be one of the new faces of Marks & Spencer.
 She filmed her first commercial in South Africa, which featured Cheryl Lynn's "Got to Be Real", for their Spring campaign that aired on 24 March.
 In August 2011, M&S announced the new faces of their campaigns would be Rosie Huntington-Whiteley, Ryan Reynolds, and David Gandy.

-Marks & Spencer released a series of planned television adverts in July 2011, featuring Twiggy, Minogue and VV Brown, as it started its corporate image revamp.
-It confirmed that Twiggy, Lisa Snowden, and Jamie Redknapp would return for future advertising.
+Marks & Spencer released a series of planned television adverts in July 2011, featuring Twiggy, Minogue and V V Brown, as it started its corporate image revamp.
+It confirmed that Twiggy, Lisa Snowdon, and Jamie Redknapp would return for future advertising.

-On 31 March 2014, M&S launched the new iteration of its 'Leading Ladies' marketing campaign featuring Emma Thompson, Annie Lennox, Rita Ora and Baroness Lawrence.
+On 31 March 2014, M&S launched the new iteration of its 'Leading Ladies' marketing campaign featuring Emma Thompson, Annie Lennox, Rita Ora and Doreen Lawrence.

-Digital marketing

-Marks & Spencer announced its Technology Transformation Programme in 2018 focusing on business growth using digital marketing.